-Our BSc Cybersecurity course is offered as either a three or four year course with integrated placement year.
+Our BSc Cybersecurity course is offered as either a four year course with integrated placement year.
 We aim to produce computing graduates who specialise in cybersecurity.
 The practical orientation of our programmes, and industry input, will enable you to gain the range of professional and technical skills you will need to start a career in cybersecurity.

 Throughout the course, you will develop expertise in cybersecurity and the key applications of computing science in each year of the programme.
 Particular emphasis is placed on applications in industry and commerce.
 You will focus on a range of topics including security management, designing secure systems and human factors in security.

 Career prospects continue to be strong for our students with their sound understanding of the principles and practical applications of computing.
 The majority of our Computer Science graduates find stimulating and rewarding positions in computing related activities with suppliers and users or within a wide range of careers for which a university degree is a prerequisite.

 - Our placement year offers you the opportunity to gain valuable experience and set your studies in the context of a working environment, designed to boost your future employment prospects.

 Security Fundamentals: Scene-setting module introducing the fundamental concepts of cyber security.

 Networks, distributed Systems and Network Security: A 30-credit wide-ranging module that goes from basic networking principles to networking protocols to network topologies to the OSI stack and TCP/IP, then introduces distributed systems, distributed system architectures and (e.g.) contemporary issues such as the cloud and Internet of Things.
 The final 10 credits will revisit many of these with a focus on network security; vulnerabilities, threats and mitigations (secure protocols, key exchange, PKI, network analytics, firewalls, and so on.